ihartb/AStar/README.md

 #### 2. RepeatedAlgo.py
 RepeatedAlgo.py not only finds the quickest path, using SolveMaze.py, on the agent's map, but then tests this path on the actual maze.
 If an obstacle is found on the actual maze using the calculated path, the agent moves to the obstacle, marks this obstacle on it's own maze, and then recalculates another path (on SolveMaze.py) using it's newly improved map.
 #### 3. SolveMaze.py
-This code contains two types of A* algorithms on which users can run the code (for more details, scroll down to Finding the quickest path).
+This code contains two types of A* algorithms on which users can run the code (for more details, click here).
 #### 4. Metrics.py
 A bunch of helper functions
 #### 5. Visual.py